ebb-earl-co/tidal-wave/README.md

 * Playlist retrieval support (video or audio or both)
 * Playlist .m3u8 file automatically created
 * Mix retrieval support (video or audio)
-* Artist's entire works retrieval support (video and audio; albums or albums and EPs and singles)
+* Artist's entire works retrieval support
+  - All videos
+  - All albums OR;
+  - All albums and EPs and singles
 * Because of the use of the `requests` package, system proxies are respected (HTTP, HTTPs, Socks); or can be specified by typical environment variable
 * Also because of the use of `requests`, very simple [`Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) request caching occurs via `CacheControl`
 * If desired, all JSON responses from the TIDAL API can be saved for inspection or posterity or debugging